nicolardi/open_blog/src/blog/README.md

 I have heard those concepts hundreds of times but I figured out that I didn't know them at the core.
 So I stopped trying to read that code and I started reading small things "AROUND" that code.

-## The interesting things are always "AROUND"
-There is an entire ocean around the code that people write.
+## The real documentation is the code itself
+This was the start of my journey in the ocean of open source code.
+There are lots of smart people who write interesting codes and I have learned very much from them.

-This was the start of a big journey.
-I warn you that this journey has no end.
-You will learn incredible things;  things you have never dreamed about but you will never get to know everything.
+if you want to try You will learn incredible things;  things you have never dreamed about.

-You will never get close to the end of the journey by any means but you will be a much more confident and better programmer than what was before.
+You will never get close to the end of the journey by any means but you will be a much more confident and better programmer than what was before and You will soon probably discover that the real documentation is the code itself once you learn how to understand it.

-It's not simple... but the benefits are great
-I suggest you follow your heart and feed your mind with what you like to do and to learn driven by your curiosity.

-This blog wants just to be a track of my personal journey
+This blog wants just to be a track of my personal journey and I hope it will be of some interest for others too.

 Stay hungry stay foolish  <Cit.
 Steve Jobs>